helen-kladova/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 ### Values

-Values is an arbitrary yaml map, filled with the parameters, which can be used in (templates)[#templates].
+Values is an arbitrary yaml map, filled with the parameters, which can be used in [templates](#templates).

 There are different types of values in the werf: